 It is recognised that using experiences from work environments in learning and assessment strategies can raise ethical issues, e.g. confidentiality, questioning of work practices, etc. Given the nature of reflective practice and work-based and placement learning, the School of Allied Health and Community has specific guidance regarding Confidentiality (See Course Handbook).

 15. Programme structures and requirements

-AWARD MAP: CERTIFICATE HIGHER EDUCATION HEALTH AND SOCIAL CARE and FOUNDATION DEGREE HEALTH AND SOCIAL CARE
+AWARD MAPS: CERTIFICATE in HIGHER EDUCATION and FOUNDATION DEGREE AWARD